lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

         return reduce(mul2, args)
 ```

-Note: more info on the `reduce` algorithm can be found [here](https://en.wikipedia.org/wiki/MapReduce).
-The Python function documentation is [here](https://docs.python.org/3.6/library/functools.html#functools.reduce).
+[^reduce]: More information about the `reduce` algorithm can be found on the MapReduce Wikipedia page [https://en.wikipedia.org/wiki/MapReduce](https://en.wikipedia.org/wiki/MapReduce).
+The Python function documentation can be found at [https://docs.python.org/3.6/library/functools.html#functools.reduce](https://docs.python.org/3.6/library/functools.html#functools.reduce).

-Note: did you know you can define functions inside functions?
+[^closure]: We are actually defining a function inside a function.
 Dig the Internet for "closures", and you will learn something extremely powerful and interesting.
+TODO

 The above code makes the test suite pass, so we can move on and address the next problem.
 As happened with addition we cannot properly test that the function accepts a potentially infinite number of arguments, so we can test a reasonably high number of inputs.